John-Limb/Ansible-Lab-Automation/README.md

 ## :lock:&nbsp; Security/Secrets

-Secrets are encrypted with SOPS where only myself and flux can read said secrets.
+Secrets and configmaps with private data are encrypted with [sops](https://github.com/mozilla/sops) where only myself and flux can read said secrets.

 ## :white_check_mark:&nbsp; linting and code scanning